 Procedures for applying for Veterans Academic Benefits

 Apply to the U.S. Department of Veterans Affairs for a formal determination of eligibility for GI Bill benefits.
 You may submit your application on line by visiting the GI Bill website www.gibill.va.gov.
 Prior to being certified for benefits, you must submit an official transcript of your High School/High School Equivalency Diploma and from all college/universities you’ve attended to the Office of Admissions.
 It can take up to 12 weeks for the VA to process an initial eligibility determination request and issue your certificate of eligibility.
-The certificate of eligibility (COE) is required by the school in order to certify a student for benefits.
-The VA will make no benefit payments until this process is complete.

 To assist students in their academic programs, the College has established a system of academic advising wherein each student is assigned to a faculty member or counselor who serves as the student’s advisor.
 The advisor helps to plan the student’s academic program, particularly during early registration and registration periods; keeps a record of academic progress; and is available throughout the year for additional advising.